 Note: if your file size is larger than your upload limit shown on the page, then you have two options: You can either request your web hosting company to increase your upload limit temporarily or split your file by using a WXR file splitter.

 After uploading, you’ll be prompted to import authors or assign posts to existing users.
 If you want to import attachments, select the checkbox, and click Submit.

 Once everything’s done, you’ll see a success message.

 Step 5: Import Your Blogroll Links

-If you’d been using the Blogroll links feature in your old WordPress.com site, then you might want to import them into your new site as well.
+If you’ve been using the Blogroll links feature in your old WordPress.com site, then you might want to import them onto your new site as well.

 Blogroll links are exported in OPML format.
 It is an XML format that allows you to export and import your links and link categories.
 You can find your WordPress.com OPML file by visiting an address like this:

 Make sure to replace example with your WordPress.com blog’s subdomain.
 If you are already using a custom domain with your WordPress.com blog, then you might replace the entire domain as shown below:

 Once your OPML file is opened in your browser, simply save the file on your computer by pressing CTRL+S (Command+S on Mac).